Get motor trade insurance quotes in a matter of minutes. Click the green button now.

 The first thing to do following an accident is establish whether anybody is seriously hurt, either in your own vehicle or any others involved. if anybody is hurt then you should call for an ambulance and the police.
 The police will question everyone involved, including any witnesses and also carry out breath tests of both drivers to establish if alcohol played a role.

-If nobody is seriously hurt then the first thing you’ll do is exchange information with the other driver.
+If nobody is seriously hurt then the first thing you’ll do is exchange your motor trade insurance information with the other driver.
 The information you want to get is their name, address and telephone number as well as the details of their vehicle and their insurance provider and policy number.
 Often immediately following an accident they’ll be a lot of discussion about who was to blame but this is usually pointless unless it’s very clear who was at fault.
 In the case of a dispute, it’s not up to the drivers to decide who was to blame for obvious reasons.
 This is why it’s so important to gather evidence…

 Take pictures and look for witnesses

 The most important thing you can do when you’re still at the scene of an accident is to get as much evidence to support your claim as possible.
 Ideally the car you are driving would have a dashcam but this often isn’t the case.
 You should take as many pictures as possible to show how both cars look.
 It’s also very important to try and find any witnesses you can, since often the pictures taken at a scene are not conclusive.
 Some people may be reluctant to be a witness but you should try your best to persuade them since this can make all the difference to your claim, especially if it goes to court.